This Phase 1, first-in-human, open-label, multicenter study follows a 3+3 ascending dose

-1. Has thyroid cancer.
+1. Has thyroid cancer or gall bladder cancer.

 3. Received an anticancer therapy within 4 weeks (6 weeks for nitrosoureas or mitomycin

 6. Has a symptomatic primary central nervous system (CNS) tumor, symptomatic CNS

 metastases, leptomeningeal carcinomatosis, or untreated spinal cord compression.

 7. Requires the use of antitumor necrosis factor (anti-TNF) therapies, such as

 infliximab, or has received treatment with anti-TNF therapies within 5 half-lives of

 8. Has an active autoimmune disease that required systemic treatment in the past 2 years

 (ie, with use of disease-modifying antirheumatic agents or immunosuppressive drugs).

-therapy for adrenal, thyroid, or pituitary insufficiency) is permitted.
+replacement therapy for adrenal, thyroid, or pituitary insufficiency) is permitted.

 corticosteroids (dose ≤10 mg/day of prednisone or equivalent) or topical or inhaled